ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

 Bylaw 7 amended at the Board meeting of October 31, 2016.
 Bylaws 1 and 8
 repealed, bylaw 7 amended, and bylaw 15 added at the general meeting of November 14, 2016.
 Bylaws 13.2, 11.3, 12.3 amended, and bylaws 10.4 and 10.5
 added at the Board meeting of March 6, 2017.
+Bylaws 13.2 and 13.3 repealed and Bylaw 14 amended at the Board meeting of August 28, 2017.